Garden thugs: potential nuisance plants

 Garden thugs are those plants that can quickly get out of hand in the garden, even though they are not regarded as weeds and are commonly sold in garden centres.

-Think carefully about introducing these plants to your garden, and be prepared to carry out judicious pruning and digging or thinning out as required.
+Think carefully about introducing these plants to your garden, and be prepared to carry out judicious pruning and digging or

 Examples of such plants include: